pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 ### Does Pulumi use Terraform?

-Some Pulumi providers leverage the Terraform schemas in order to know what resources and parameters are available, and to determine the return and response attributes.

-Pulumi does also provide native providers which are mapped directly to the cloud provider APIs and do not leverage the Terraform schemas.
+Pulumi does not use the Terraform engine in any way.
+However, some Pulumi providers leverage the Terraform schemas in order to know what resources and parameters are available, and to determine the return and response attributes.
+On the other hand, Pulumi native providers are mapped directly to the cloud provider APIs and do not leverage the Terraform schemas.

 ### Is Pulumi imperative or declaritive?